angulardart/site-angulardart/src/angular/guide/dependency-injection.md

 ```

 The injector now knows about our `HeroService`.
-An instance of our `HeroService` will be available for injection across our entire application.
+An instance of our `HeroService` will be available for injection across our entire app.

 Of course we can't help wondering about that comment telling us not to do it this way.
 It *will* work.
 It's just not a best practice.
 The bootstrap provider option is intended for configuring and overriding Angular's own
 preregistered services, such as its routing support.

-The preferred approach is to register application providers in application components.
+The preferred approach is to register app providers in app components.
 Because the `HeroService` is used within the *Heroes* feature area &mdash;
 and nowhere else &mdash; the ideal place to register it is in the top-level `HeroesComponent`.